 The discussion so far has focused on the valuation of assets as a whole, but there are many situations where the FMV of part of an asset is needed, such as shares in a company, part of a joint venture or an interest in a project.
 Adjustments are needed to take account of the differences between valuing the whole of an operating business and valuing only part.

-Before looking at the adjustments, it may be helpful to consider why the ownership of part of a business is valued at less than its proportionate share of the whole; this can be thought of as the premium for control, or the discount for being a minority, which are two sides of the same coin.
+Before looking at the adjustments, it may be helpful to consider why the ownership of part of a business is not necessarily valued at its proportionate share of the whole; this can be thought of as the premium for control, or the discount for being a minority, which are two sides of the same coin.